Andrew S. Rappaport

-Andrew S. Rappaport (born 1957; New York City), also known as Andy Rappaport, is an American venture capitalist partner, and philanthropist.
+Andrew S. Rappaport (born 1957; New York City), also known as Andy Rappaport, is an American venture capitalist partner and philanthropist.
 He is a partner emeritus at August Capital, a Silicon Valley information technology venture capital firm where he worked from 1996 until 2013.

 Rappaport and his wife founded the Minnesota Street Project in 2016, an arts complex in the Dogpatch neighborhood of San Francisco.

 Early life and education

 Andrew S. Rappaport was born in 1957 in New York City, New York.
 He attended Princeton University in the early 1970s, but dropped out in the second year.

 Rappaport was Senior Editor of EDN Magazine.
 He was also a research physicist with Panametrics, Inc. In his early 20s he was founder and president of his own audiophile consumer-electronics company.

 Career

 In 1984, he founded a strategic consulting firm in Boston, the Technology Research Group (TRG).
 For over thirteen years he was the president of TRG.
 Rappaport was also a founder of the Massachusetts Center for Technology Growth, a private economic-development organization and a director of the Massachusetts Microelectronics Center.
 He has lectured and written on the economics of changing technology.
 The Computerless Computer Company, which he wrote together with Shmuel Halevi, won the McKinsey award for Harvard Business Review article of the year in 1991.
 He also holds a US patent.
 Prior to joining August Capital, he was involved in more than a dozen venture capital-backed start-ups since 1985 including Actel, Atheros Communications, Genoa Corp, MMC networks, Silicon Architects (acquired by Synopsys), Silicon Image, Viewlogic, and Transmeta.

-Andy Rappaport joined August Capital in 1996, which prompted his family's moved to California.
+Rappaport joined August Capital in 1996, which prompted his family's move to California.
 His expertise is in the areas of technology and finance related to open-source software, broadband communications, semiconductors, and computer systems.
-He has more than 15 years of experience as a founder, investor, and/or director of venture-backed start-ups.
-He has served on more than 30 public and private company boards.
+Rappaport has served on more than 30 public and private company boards.
 In December 2013, he left August Capital.

-Andy is a guitarist, composer, and guitar collector.
+He is a guitarist, composer, and guitar collector.
 Since 2017, he has collaborated in making video art with Deborah Oropallo.
 He has three daughters.